greivinlopez/citizens/README.md

   }
 )
 ```
-Substitute <adminuser> and <adminpassword> with the values you want to use for MongoDB admin user
+Substitute the values between the <> with the ones you want to use for MongoDB admin user

 Edit mongodb.conf and add auth=true